Augmenting astrophysical scaling relations with machine learning: application to reducing the Sunyaev-Zeldovich flux-mass scatter: Mass proxies

 In addition to being motivated by idealized scaling relations, a mass proxy should have additional properties: $(i)$ \emph{Robustness}: it should be largely insensitive to limitations in our understanding of clusters, baryonic feedback effects, or their merger history, $(ii)$ \emph{Accuracy}: it should have a small and well-characterized scatter in the relation with mass, and $(iii)$ \emph{Low cost}: it should be observationally inexpensive in order to be applied for mass prediction of thousands of clusters.

 $Y_\textup{SZ}$ satisfies all the aforementioned requirements.
 The self-similar evolution of the $Y_\textup{SZ}$-$M$ relation for clusters is also remarkably insensitive to baryonic physics like AGN feedback or radiative cooling (\cite{BatBon12,Sta10,Arn10,Fab11})).
 The $Y_\mathrm{SZ}-M$ relation can be calibrated using two types of gravitational lensing measurements: CMB lensing measurements (which offer the advantage of a very well determined distance to the source plane)~\citep{Hu_2007,Baxter_2015,Geach_2017,Mad_2020}, and optical weak lensing surveys (which provide higher S/N measurements for individual clusters)~\citep{Hoekstra_2013,vdL_2014,Battaglia_2016,Med_2018,Schrabback_2018,Miyatake_2019}.
 Analogues of $Y_\textup{SZ}$ have therefore been used for cluster mass estimation in CMB surveys like Planck \citep{Ade13,Ade15,Ade15b}, ACT \citep{Has13,Hil21}, and SPT \citep{Boc15,Boc19}.
+It is worth mentioning that there are also proposals to self-calibrate the relation \cite{Maj03,Maj04}.
 An analogue of $Y_\textup{SZ}$ called $Y_X$ is also used in X-ray surveys for mass estimation \citep{KraVik06, Arn10}.
-For a comprehensive review of the $Y_\mathrm{SZ}-M$ relation, see \cite{BatBon12}.)
+For a comprehensive review of the $Y_\mathrm{SZ}-M$ relation, see \cite{BatBon12}.